Representability of cohomology of finite flat abelian group schemes: Abstract

 \section{Abstract}

 We prove various finiteness and representability results for cohomology of finite flat abelian group schemes.
-In particular, we show that if $f:X\rightarrow \Sp (k)$ is a projective scheme over a field $k$ and $G$ is a finite flat abelian group scheme over $X$ then $R^if_*G$ is an algebraic space for all $i$.
-More generally, we study the derived pushforwards $R^if_*G$ for $f:X\rightarrow S$ a projective morphism and $G$ a finite flat abelian group scheme over $X$.
-We also develop a theory of compactly supported cohomology for finite flat abelian group schemes, describe cohomology in terms of the cotangent complex for group schemes of height $1$, and relate the Dieudonn\'e modules of the group schemes $R^if_*\mmu _p$ to cohomology generalizing work of Illusie.
-A higher categorical version of our main representability results is also presented.
+In particular, we show that if $f\colon X\rightarrow \Spec(k)$ is a projective scheme over a field $k$ and $\bG$ is a finite flat abelian group scheme over $X$ then $\R^nf_*\bG$ is an algebraic space for all $n$.
+More generally, we study the derived pushforwards $\R^nf_*\bG$ for $f\colon X\rightarrow S$ a projective morphism and $\bG$ a finite flat abelian group scheme over $X$.
+We also define compactly supported cohomology for finite flat abelian group schemes, describe cohomology in terms of the cotangent complex for group schemes of height $1$, and prove higher categorical versions of our main representability results.